neos/form/Documentation/configuring-form-builder.rst

 .. code-block:: yaml

-	# we are now inside TYPO3:Form:presets:[presetName]
+	# we are now inside Neos:Form:presets:[presetName]
 	formElementTypes:
 	  'Your.Package:YourFormElement':
 	    # the definitions for your form element